-Porcelain veneers and Invisalign can create a beautiful, glamorous smile, but each in their own way.
+Porcelain veneers and Invisalign can create a beautiful, glamorous smile, but each in its own way.
 In general, Invisalign acts like braces to straighten your teeth.
 Porcelain veneers cover tooth imperfections by acting as a new tooth surface.

 If you are considering ways to improve your smile and are wondering about these two treatments, factors to consider include: